cartesi/docs/cartesi-rollups/tutorials/react-frontend-application.md

 Move the account connection and management logic to a separate component for a cleaner and more organized `App.tsx`.

-We will add [Tailwind CSS classes](https://tailwindcss.com/docs/guides/vite) ensure visual appeal.
+We will add [Tailwind CSS classes](https://tailwindcss.com/docs/guides/vite) to ensure visual appeal.

 Create a new file `src/components/Account.tsx` and edit the `App.tsx`:
 <Tabs>